Azure/azure-powershell/src/Compute/Compute/help/Set-AzVmssDiskEncryptionExtension.md

 ```

 ### -VolumeType
 Specifies the type of virtual machine volumes on which to perform encryption operation: OS, Data, or All.
-If this parameter is omitted, the operation defaults to All.

 Linux: The **VolumeType** parameter must be present and must be set to Data.

 Windows: The **VolumeType** parameter, if present, must be set to either All or OS.
+If the **VolumeType** parameter is omitted it defaults to "All".

 ```yaml